 Scientific deals more with in-depth, doctor-level material.
 It’s the type of writing that people in white lab coats and stethoscopes love to talk about and the average Joes on the street claw their eyes out over.

-Scientific medical writing jobs can include clinical manuscripts, study reports, scientifc papers, and grant applications, just to name a few.
+Scientific medical writing jobs can include clinical manuscripts, study reports, scientific papers, and grant applications, just to name a few.
 It can also include researching, reviewing, and editing various medical topics.

 For this side of medical writing, an advanced medical or scientific degree is needed.
-This could be the perfect outlet for you as a physician who loves to write, as your vast experience will give you the knowledge necessary to handle important, technical content.
+This could be the perfect outlet for you as a physician, who loves to write, as your vast experience will give you the knowledge necessary to handle important, technical content.

 Nonscientific